Sclerocarya birrea

-Sclerocarya birrea (σκληρός sklērós, meaning "hard", and κάρυον káryon, "nut", in reference to the stone inside the fleshy fruit), commonly known as the marula, is a medium-sized deciduous fruit-bearing tree, indigenous to the miombo woodlands of Southern Africa, the Sudano-Sahelian range of West Africa, the savanna woodlands of East Africa and Madagascar.
+Sclerocarya birrea commonly known as marula, is a medium-sized deciduous fruit-bearing tree, indigenous to the miombo woodlands of Southern Africa, the Sudano-Sahelian range of West Africa, the savanna woodlands of East Africa and Madagascar.

+Etymology

+The genus Sclerocarya derives from σκληρός sklērós meaning "hard" and κάρυον káryon "nut" in reference to the stone inside the fleshy fruit.
+The common name marula is borrowed from Tswana (or a closely related language) morula, which refers to the marula tree.

 Description

 The tree is a single-stemmed species with a broad, spreading crown.
-It is distinguished by its grey mottled bark and can grow up to 18 meters tall, primarily in low altitudes and open woodlands.
+It is distinguished by its grey mottled bark and can grow up to 18 m tall, primarily in low altitudes and open woodlands.
 The distribution of this species throughout Africa and Madagascar has followed the Bantu in their migrations.
 There is some evidence of human domestication of marula trees, as trees found on farm lands tend to have larger fruit size.

 The fruits are oblong or ovate, about 3–4 cm, rarely attaining 5 cm, and ripen between February and March or somewhat later into April; they have a light yellow skin (exocarp), with white flesh (mesocarp).
 They fall to the ground when unripe and green in colour, and then ripen to a yellow colour on the ground.
 They are succulent and tart with a strong and distinctive flavour.
 Inside a hard, thick-walled stone there are usually 2 or 3 seeds, though up to 4 seeds can be present, one in each cell or compartment.
 The kernel of the seed is edible.
 The seeds are closed in with plugs.
 For commercial propagation, the seeds may be soaked or otherwise treated to loosen the plugs (opercula) in order to improve germination.

 The trees are dioecious, so that normally only female trees will fruit, but hermaphroditic production has been reported.
 Male trees produce multiple male flowers on a terminal raceme.
 These have red sepals and petals, and about 20 stamens per flower.
 On rare occasions a male flower can produce a gynoecium, turning it bisexual.
 Female flowers grow individually on their own pedicel and have staminodes.
-The leaves are alternate, compound, and imparipinnately divided.
-The leaflet shapes range from round to elliptical.